Information gathering meeting, check.

 - Become an advisor to stakeholders making key decisions

-- Develop a strategic plan for comms programs that drives ROI
+- Develop a strategic plan for comms programs that drive ROI

 - Demonstrate the impact of your work to senior leaders through smart metrics